shivannis/xandr-docs-public/xandr-docs/articles/monetize/migration-to-microsoft-identity-platform-login.md

 ---
-title : Microsoft Monetize - Migration to Microsoft Identity Platform Login description : This page provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity
+title: Microsoft Monetize - Migration to Microsoft Identity Platform Login
+description: This page provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity
 Platform.
 ms.date: 10/28/2023
 ---